aws/aws-cdk/packages/aws-cdk-lib/aws-rds/README.md

   allocatedStorage: 500,
 });

-// Setting allocatedStorage for DatabaseInstance
+// Setting allocatedStorage for DatabaseInstance replica
 // Note: If allocatedStorage isn't set here, the replica instance will inherit the allocatedStorage of the source instance declare const sourceInstance: rds.DatabaseInstance;
 new rds.DatabaseInstanceReadReplica(this, 'ReadReplica', {